10 great reasons to Choose Washington.

 #10 - Savvy

 True, Washington State is tucked away up in the northwest corner of the United States.
 But don’t think for a moment that we’re out of sight or out of mind.
-Residents are very well informed about the world, we tend to lead the way when it comes to embracing new ideas, and we have our own pulse and rhythm that drives our natural curiosity, passion for lifelong learning, competitive nature and our pursuit of success in our personal and professional lives.
+Residents are very well informed about the world, leading the way when it comes to embracing new ideas.
+And we have our own pulse and rhythm that drives our natural curiosity, passion for lifelong learning, competitive nature and pursuit of success in our personal and professional lives.